-Vilde Frang was unanimously awarded the 2012 Credit Suisse Young Artist Award and made her debut with the Vienna Philharmonic under Bernard Haitink at the 2012 Lucerne Summer Music Festival.
+Vilde Frang was unanimously awarded the Credit Suisse Young Artist Award in 2012 and made her debut with the Vienna Philharmonic under Bernard Haitink at the Lucerne Festival.

-Highlights among her recent and forthcoming engagements include performances with Mahler Chamber Orchestra,
+Highlights among her recent and forthcoming solo engagements include performances with Berlin Philharmonic,

-Born in 1986 in Norway, Vilde has studied at the Barratt Due Musikkinstitutt in Oslo, with Kolja Blacher at Musikhochschule Hamburg and Ana Chumachenco at the Kronberg Academy.
-She plays the 1709 "Engleman" Stradivari, lent by the Nippon Music Foundation.
+She studied at Barratt Due Musikkinstitutt in Oslo, with Kolja Blacher at Musikhochschule Hamburg and Ana Chumachenco at the Kronberg Academy.
+She has also worked with Mitsuko Uchida as a Borletti-Buitoni Trust Fellowship winner 2007, and was a scholarship-holder 2003-2009 in the Anne-Sophie Mutter Foundation.

 Vilde Frang performs on a Jean-Baptiste Vuillaume from 1864.